gakalmar/Notes/50_Linux.md

     - **How it works:**
         - When a file is opened, a **file descriptor** is created (uses the path as an addressing system)
         - The descriptor then becomes the interface on which the operations are performed
+        - Every File has an associated number called **File Descriptor** (`FD`)
+        - When a program is executed the output is sent to File Descriptor of the output device (eg. screen)
     - **Storage locations of special files:**
         - `/proc`: system related files, eg. `/proc/cpuinfo`
         - `/dev`: device realted files, eg. `/dev/cdrom` or `dev/sda` (the first hard drive)